ziyousong/EyesControllTV/README.md

 # EyesControllTV
 This repository contains a .NET library and a Arduino library that can be used to switching to a channel by eyes.

-The .NET library of classes for programmers to make it easy to communicate with an arduino and catch gaze point data via usb.
+The .NET library of classes for programmers to make it easy to communicate with an arduino via usb, also can catch gaze point data simply.

 What you need to know before you begin using this library: